Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 The technology has been around for a few years now and certain manufacturers are gaining a solid reputation.
 Factory production quality is improving, warranties are getting better, customer service departments have more UK staff, the battery management systems are getting smarter, and so on.

 The cost of battery storage generally varies in relation to storage capacity.
 An 8 kWh battery will cost more than a 4 kWh battery.
 This is certainly true when you compare different models from the same manufacturer.
+Here is a list of some of the main battery manufacturers with products available in the UK market.
+Click on links to manufacturer websites or in a couple of cases to our reviews:

 4. Find a Battery Storage Installer